Promoting Child Development and Learning

 Observing, Documenting, and Assessing to Support Young Children and Families

-In our collaboration with families, we provide professional observations with documentation for assessing developmental goals of your child.
+We provide professional observations with documentation for assessing developmental goals of your child.
 This may be identifying social interaction goals, learning tool needs per learning style, fine-motor control abilities, speech patterns aligning with maturation, and other needs your family or child may have.
+Authentic Assessment Portfolios are created digitally to gather work samples and observations on a continuous basis and use California’s Desired Results Developmental Profile (DRDP) as a framework for learning domain objectives.

 Using Developmentally Effective Approaches